MartinvonBerg/simple-lightbox-fslight/readme.txt

 == Changelog ==

 = 3.1.0 =
-- Updated Class in RewriteFigureTagsClass.php for 'the_content' filter (body still missing) to improve
+- Updated Class in RewriteFigureTagsClass.php for 'the_content' and 'body' HTML-filter to improve
     - restriction to frontend page calls ( function prepare(), changeFigureTagsInContent) and early stop if no figures or images are on the page, post etc.
     - guarantee that the html-code is treated only once (html comment and counter)
     - function my_enqueue_script upated for paths and logic